ina-foss/inaFaceAnalyzer/README.md

 ## Using inaFaceAnalyzer API

-`inaFaceAnalyzer`'s API documentation is based on several tutorial notebooks stored in directory [`tutorial_API_notebooks`](https://github.com/ina-foss/inaFaceAnalyzer/tree/master/tutorial_API_notebooks):
+`inaFaceAnalyzer`'s API documentation is available on [readthedocs.io](https://readthedocs.org/projects/inafaceanalyzer/).

+Several tutorial notebooks stored in directory [`tutorial_API_notebooks`](https://github.com/ina-foss/inaFaceAnalyzer/tree/master/tutorial_API_notebooks):

 We provide below a brief description of these notebooks, together with links allowing to run them remotely in Google's colab platform.
 When using colab platform, we recommend to [take advantage of GPU acceleration](https://www.tutorialspoint.com/google_colab/google_colab_using_free_gpu.htm).